 Resist the urge to start seedlings too early in the season.
-We all get excited for spring, but starting seed too early leads to challenges later.
-Seedlings planted too early get large and lanky by the time they can be planted outside and lanky seedlings do not transplant well.
+It is easy to get excited for spring, but starting seed too early leads to challenges later.
+Seedlings planted too early get large and lanky by the time they can be planted outside, and lanky seedlings do not transplant well.
 Additionally, the plants that grow from spindly or lanky seedlings will not be as high-quality as those started from smaller, stockier transplants.

 The germination medium should be lightweight, porous, and free of disease pathogens.
 Excellent germination media are commercially prepared soilless products, such as Jiffy Mix or Redi-Earth.
-Use a high-quality, well-drained potting mix when transplanting seedlings into individual pots or cell packs.
+When transplanting seedlings into individual pots or cell packs, use a high-quality, well-drained potting mix.

-When sowing seeds in flats or trays, fill the container with the germination medium to within 1 inch of the top.
-Firm the medium, water thoroughly, then allow it to drain.
-Fine seeds and those seeds which require light for germination are sown on the surface of the medium and then lightly pressed into the germination medium.
-Cover all other seeds with additional medium to a thickness of one to two times the seed's diameter.
+When sowing seeds in flats or trays, fill the container with the germination medium within 1 inch of the top.
+Firm the medium and water thoroughly, then allow it to drain.
+Fine seeds and those that require light for germination are sown on the surface of the medium and then lightly pressed into the germination medium.
+Cover all other seeds with additional media to a thickness of one to two times the seed's diameter.

 When sowing seeds into individual containers, plant two or three seeds per container (peat pots, pellets, soil blocks, etc.).
 Place the containers in a flat and water.